 Conceived of and built by a New England farming family headed by a couple of social scientists trained in Human Ecology, Cultural Anthropology, and Psychology, Island Reach is both a public and personal response to collapsing biocultural diversity globally.

-In 2006, our family-scale forest farm in Massachusetts was in full swing and we were active in educational outreach, speaking widely about food, economies, culture and the environment.
+In 2006, Janis and Brooks' family-scale forest farm in Massachusetts was in full swing and we were active in educational outreach, speaking widely about food, economies, culture and the environment.
 At the same time, we were also responding to successive years of biological and climate vectors impacting the forest, culminating in an massive ice storm in 2008 that damaged or destroyed 1000 producing maple trees at the farm.
 As we were experiencing these impacts personally on the farm, we were also increasingly compelled to activism on behalf of escalating crises affecting our planet's oceans.
 As farmers and social scientists we determined to purposefully launch a ridge-to-reef engagement and began to investigate how we might be of active service, in addition to working these conservation themes into our farm's US-based direct markets.